jdarias/AutoTheme-19/readme.md

 ## Autotheme-19
 A Windows app that switches between dark and clear themes (on Windows 10) according to the times of the day you set.

-The app sets the clear theme during the day and the dark theme during the night.
+- The app sets the clear theme during the day and the dark theme during the night.

-You can set the sunrise and sunset hours yourself or let the app calculate these times for you.
+- You can set the sunrise and sunset hours yourself or let the app calculate these times for you.

-The app can also run at startup so you basically set it and forget it.
+- The app can also run at startup so you basically set it and forget it.

+- If you work at night, you can set the app to set the clear theme at night and the dark theme during the day.

-No matter when you turn your computer on, or if you haven't used it in a while, the app will change your theme according to its settings.
+It doesn't matter when you turn your computer on, or if you haven't used it in a while, the app will change your theme according to its settings.
 It will also enforce the setting if the theme changes, i.e by another app.

-If you work at night, you can set the app to set the clear theme at night and the dark theme during the day.

 Written as a Python learning project during the COVID-19 pandemic.